Orthotics - Wrist Supports

 • Fasten all remaining straps from the top (forearm) to the bottom (palm) ensuring all straps are fastened firmly but comfortably

-• If your wrist support has an additional piece which protects the thumb, it is easiest to leave the strap for this section fastened following initial application and effectively slide the thumb in and out when putting on or taking off the support
+• If your wrist support includes an additional section that supports the thumb, it is usually easiest to leave the thumb strap fastened after you first time you put it on.
+You can then simply slide your thumb in and out of this section each time you put the support on or take it off

 How should I care for the wrist support?